St. Joseph's Catholic Church (Bowling Green, Kentucky)

 The St. Joseph Roman Catholic Church in Bowling Green, Kentucky, is a historic church at 434 Church Street.
 It was built in 1859 and added to the National Register in 1975.
 It has also been known as St. Joseph's Church.
 It was added to the National Register because it possesses exceptional interest for its history and architecture.

-Historical Sites

-Half the population visits historical sites because of an emotional connection to a past experience.
-The other half of the population visits historical sites because they would like to experience history in a personal way by being "taken back" to that time period.

 Foundations (1853–1888)

 In 1853, Louisville Bishop John Martin Spalding requested the twenty-two-year-old seminarian, Father Joseph DeVries, to continue the evergrowing mission.
 Father DeVries and eight other missionaries were ordained in 1855.
 The Church began its foundations in 1859 when a small frame building was constructed for a school of boys but was used for Mass on Sundays.
 The Church's deed stated that the Church is designated for the Catholic people of Warren County.
 Francis Leopold Kister, a master German architect began designing and building the structure.
 The walls were not yet plastered when the first Easter Sunday Mass was held.
 The Church was completed in 1889 because the Civil War created interruption to the building process.
 The bell for the church weighing six-hundred pounds, was cast in Troy, New York.
 Once brought to Kentucky, it was blessed in 1863 and is still in use today.
 The steeple is 142 feet tall and the highest in the city at the time.